PWr-Aerospace/based-board-firmware/README.md

 # Table of Contents

-For a table of contents of the README lick the button:
+For a table of contents of the README click the button:

 ![tbofcnts](img/table_of_contents.png)